Web Dialog Boxes

 - Add a public property called SelectedButton As WebButton.

 - In the Pressed event for each button, add this code:

 - Now you can add the dialog to the web page.
 Drag the dialog from the Navigator to the default web page.
 The dialog appears in the shelf at the bottom of the Layout Editor and it is called TestDialog1.

 - Double-click on TestDialog1 to add an event handler.
 Choose the Dismissed event from the list and click OK.

 - In the code editor add this code:

 - Add a Button to the web page and name it “DialogButton” with a caption of “Test”.

-- Double-click DialogButton and add the Action event handler.
+- Double-click DialogButton and add the Pressed event handler.
 Add this code:TestDialog1.Show

 What you have created is a simple dialog that gets displayed when you click the Test button on the web page.
 When you click either OK or Cancel on the dialog, the SelectedButton property gets set to the button that was pressed (referred to by Me) and the dialog is closed.
 This calls the Dismissed event handler, where your code checks the SelectedButton property of the dialog (that you just set) and displays a message telling you which button was clicked.